You can submit to any 1 of the available deadlines in the year.

 It is mandatory to submit a case for support along with your full proposal application.

 The list below covers specific points that you should address when writing your case for support.
 It also provides details of what reviewers and research board members are looking for.

-You should read the list in conjunction with the MRC case for support general guidance (section 2.2.3).
+You should read the list in conjunction with the MRC attachments: case for support general guidance (section 2.2.3).